Smoking Weed After Tooth Extraction

 - Stick to a soft diet and drink plenty of liquids.
 Again, if you want to consume edibles during this time, try brownies or other soft foods.
 And, if you have access to cannabis-infused drinks, these are great options for keeping your mouth happy during recovery.

 - Avoid using straws at all costs!
-Straws are quick ways to get a dry socket, and, as we’ve discussed, this is something you want to avoid.
+Straws are quick ways to get a dry socket or dry mouth, and, as we’ve discussed, this is something you want to avoid.
 It’s painful!

 - Hot liquids may also be painful on your mouth and the extraction site.
 Avoid drinking them for at least for the first days after surgery.